Applying for a residence permit due to expulsion

 What else should I know?

-- If there is a need, all persons covered by the scope of Section 24 of the Residence Act currently receive benefits to cover their living expenses and medical care.
+- If there is a need, all persons currently covered by the scope of Section 24 of the Residence Act receive benefits to cover their living expenses and medical care.

 Legal basis